-Do not try to walk until your nurse or physical therapist determines you are ready.
+Do not try to walk until the staff determines you are ready.

 WHAT TO EXPECT AFTER SURGERY

 You can expect to have a compression pumps on your calves.
 These pumps will squeeze your legs at regular intervals to circulate blood and to help prevent clotting.
 If you do not feel the compression, be sure to let your nurse know.